-At Pitt, there are many ways that students have a voice in shaping their own experience.
+At Pitt, there are a number of ways that students have a voice in shaping their own experience.
 We are proud of the connection and engagement our faculty and staff have with our students and the way we listen and respond to their needs.
-Student Danielle Obisi-Orlu, President of the Resident Student Association, appropriately captures the spirit of this connection, "To me Pitt stands out as a University that places the student voice at the center of each important decision it takes.
-As a sophomore undergraduate student, I was part of one of the many task forces that were created to reimagine education at Pitt (through navigating how to welcome students back to campus in a safe and effective way) during the summer months before the 2020 Fall Semester.
+Student Danielle Obisi-orlu, President of the Resident Student Association, appropriately captures the spirit of this connection, back to campus in a safe and effective way) during the summer months before the 2020 Fall Semester.
 I remember having conversations with school administration on the importance of preserving students' abilities to safely connect with one another and providing insight on how to create such channels through civic engagement projects, residence programs, and through student organizations.
 When crafting programs and shaping visions of the future, Pitt is unique because it understands that the future that they hope to create cannot be an honest and virtuous one without the voices of its students."